VakeDomen/SmartFloorFallDetectionML/README.md

 The `floor.csv` file contains the topological configuration of your sensors.
 Note that the name and the location of this file are selected arbitratily and can be changed in the `config.ini` under the `data` section under the `sensor_matrix` attribute.

-The function of this file is to tell the preprocessing scitpr how the sensors are structured topologically, such that the script can extract the data of the adjacent sensors and group the sensor data into windows.
+The function of this file is to tell the preprocessing script how the sensors are structured topologically, such that the script can extract the data of the adjacent sensors and group the sensor data into windows.
 The sensors selected are calulcated in from the `shape_kernel` attribute.